Jay Cutler On Jets Radar After Being Cut Loose : Will Chicago Bears Regret It?

 Cutler injured his right shoulder which is why he had to go undergo surgery last December.
 Among Chicago’s most outstanding athletes, Cutler’s stay with the team was marked by a stark contrast between his latent potential and actual performance as well as by inconsistencies of a passer who had a great class but lacked consistency as far as his performance playing for the Bears was concerned.

-Jay Cutler pitched for 109 interceptions in 102 regular-season games with the Chicago team, including the worst record of his career, of 26 intercepted balls he made in 2009.
+Jay Cutler pitched for 109 interceptions in 102 regular-season games with the Chicago team, including the worst record of his career, of 26 intercepted balls he threw in 2009.
 At the height of his performance, Chicago Bears decided to take in Jay Cutler at a high price relative to what his former team, Broncos of Denver offered him.

 Cutler led the Bears to the National Conference Championship (NFC) game in 2010, where he suffered a knee injury but only at the compensation for receiving the best passer rate of 92.3 in 2015.
 However, these achievements were easily eclipsed because he always had to be on the field to protect the game of his team, which also showed no continuity, especially on the offense.
 The Bears hired six different offensive coordinators during Cutler’s stay with the team, which many consider was the main reason to bring out the best in Cutler.
 However, history has its own way of writing itself.

-[Featured image by West Loop Chicago News/ Facebook]
+[Featured Image by West Loop Chicago News/Facebook]